Program failure is an expensive education … and the fees are high

 But many companies still do everything they can to limit the programs’ impact on normal business operations.

-Typically, they shoehorn the program organisation into a creaking functional structure which always has “higher priority” work to do.
-This blindspot virtually guarantees the program won’t hit its objectives, because BAU always dominates new programs.
+Typically, they shoehorn the program organisation into a creaking functional structure that always has “higher priority” work to do.
+This blindspot virtually guarantees the program won’t hit its objectives because BAU always dominates new programs.